hieuung/Improving-Insect-Pest-Recognition-by-EnsemblingMultiple-Convolutional-Neural-Network-basedModels/README.md

 # An Efficient Insect Pest Classification Using Multiple Convolutional Neural Network Based Models

+## Introduction
 _In this project, we implement many convolutional neural network-based models on insect pests recognition task.
 Including:  attention, feature pyramid network residual attention networks, and fine-grained models (MMAL-networks).
 We using an ensemble technique to combine our models to obtain the robust model.
 We test our proposed methods on 2 published datasets including IP102: A Large-Scale Benchmark Dataset for Insect Pest Recognition and D0.
 The experimental results show that combining these convolutional neural network-based models can better perform than the state-of-the-art methods on these two datasets.
 For instance, the highest accuracy we obtained on IP102 and D0 is 74.13% and 99.78%, respectively_

+Our paper can be found at https://arxiv.org/abs/2107.12189.

 ## Requirement
 - python 3.7.10